rupeshkaslay/8-bit-computer-on-breadboard/README.md

 # Background
 During the COVID-19 lockdown, I was looking for good electronics project to pass time.
 A friend sent me a link to Ben Eater's video series (link above) which immediately appealed to me.
 He implemented the CPU on a set of breadboards with basic digital ICs.
 However, due to the COVID-19 lockdown, I was not able to procure the components required to implement it physically.
 So I thought of implementing it on a digital simulator and it turned out to be a great learning experience.

 Since Ben has an extensive 44 video playlist that explains all the core concepts and design, no additional documentation is offered here.
 Please acquire a basic understanding from that playlist.
+I made two changes to Ben's design that are listed below.

+# Design Changes
+In the original design, each instruction takes 8 clock cycles to execute even if it does not need all those cycles.
+I added a NI (Next Instruction flag) to eliminate unnecessary/"dead" clock cycles.

+I also changed the decoding logic for flags used to implement the Jump instructions.

 # Tools
 The project is implemented using a free (but excellent!)
 Digital Logic Designer and Simulator: https://github.com/hneemann/Digital.
 The tool comes with good documentation and a host of example circuits.